 This coverage of the just-completed Left Forum will endeavor to describe a moment in time when a passionately humanistic group of people achieves critical mass in both weight of numbers and ideas.

-The Left Forum is a 2 ½ day event that took place from March 16-18 at Pace University in New York City.… [Read more]
+The Left Forum is a 2 ½ day event that took place from March 16-18 at Pace University in New York City.
+Attendees, who hailed from all over the world, could select from more than 400 sessions involving more than 1400 speakers.… [Read more]